What is child stunting?

 HAZ scores: normal distribution

 Percentage of children under the age of 5 who are stunted

-An estimated 22 percent of children under five (149 million children) were classified as stunted in 2018 .2 About 91 percent of these stunted children are clustered in low- and lower middle-income countries.3,4 South Asia has the most stunted children in the world, with two out of five of all stunted children living in the region.
-While stunting prevalence has declined in every region since 2000, progress has been uneven, and the absolute burden has remained high (it has even increased in Africa as a result of population growth).
+An estimated 22 percent of children under five (144 million children) were classified as stunted in 2020.
+About 87 percent of these stunted children are clustered in low- and lower-middle-income countries.3 South Asia has the highest number of stunted children in the world, with nearly two out of five of all stunted children living in the region.
+While stunting prevalence has declined globally from 33 percent in 2000 to 22 percent in 2020, progress has been uneven, and the absolute burden has remained high (it has even increased in Africa as a result of population growth).

 Stunted growth casts a shadow over a child’s future.
-Stunting is a strong marker of lifelong reduced cognitive abilities and poor health.
-Compared to a healthy child, a stunted child is more likely to have poorer educational outcomes, earn lower wages, and have children who are themselves poorly nourished.- Prendergast AJ, Humphrey J H5
+Child stunting is strongly associated with lifelong reduced cognitive abilities and poor health.
+Compared with a healthy child, a stunted child is more likely to have poorer educational outcomes, earn lower wages, and eventually have children who are themselves poorly nourished.4

-Multiplied by millions of children across a geographic area, stunting increases health costs, handicaps economic productivity, and limits national growth.
-Recent studies have estimated that the health and child development challenges associated with stunting can cost countries between 4 and 11 percent of their gross domestic product (GDP) annually.
-Countries with high rates of stunting are, by virtue of their poorly educated and less healthy workforces, less equipped to compete in the knowledge economy.6 Countries with high stunting prevalence, also burdened by less educated and healthy workforces, are less equipped to compete in the knowledge economy.
+Multiplied by thousands or millions of children in a country, stunting is associated with increased health costs and reduced economic growth.
+Studies have estimated that the child health and development challenges associated with stunting can cost countries between 2 and 10 percent of their gross domestic product (GDP) annually.5 Countries with high stunting prevalence, also burdened by less educated and healthy workforces, are inadequately equipped to compete in the knowledge economy.